Therapy (Lodge novel)

-Therapy (1995) is a novel by British author David Lodge.
+Therapy is a 1995 British novel by David Lodge.

 The story concerns a successful sitcom writer, Laurence Passmore, plagued by middle-age neuroses and a failed marriage.
 His only problem seems to be an "internal derangement of the knee" but a mid-life crisis has struck and he is discovering angst.
 His familiar doses of cognitive therapy, aromatherapy, and acupuncture all offer no help, and he becomes obsessed with the philosophy of Kierkegaard.
 Moreover, Tubby, as Passmore is nicknamed, and referred to by several characters in the novel, undertakes a pilgrimage to Santiago de Compostela in order to find his first love.

 Structure of the novel

 The novel is divided into four parts.
 The first part is written as a journal, the second part is written in dramatic monologues, the third part consists of journal entries and a memoir and the fourth part is a narrative written after the events happened and Tubby has returned to London.

 In the first part, Tubby starts writing a journal triggered by a description he had to write for his cognitive behavior therapist.
 Before that Tubby wrote only screenplays but no narrative texts.
 During the writing Tubby reflects upon his problems and depression.

 The dramatic monologues seem to present an outward look on Tubby but the reader finds out later that the monologues were written by Tubby himself which ruins the objectivity of this part.
 The reader cannot step out of Tubby's perspective but reads everything filtered through his eyes.

 In the third part, the reader is presented the memoir about Maureen, Tubby's first love and his first girlfriend.
 It is by writing down their story that Tubby realizes what his problem is: he betrayed Maureen by dumping her in front of their friends.

 The fourth part is written by Tubby looking backward on the events.
 He tells about his travel to Spain where he searched for Maureen on the Way of St. James.
 It is there, that Tubby comes to terms with his problems and finds peace.